-Lessons from Traveling Around the World: Reflections After Seven Years on the Road
+Lessons from Traveling Around the World: Reflections After Years on the Road

-Seven years ago today I strapped on a backpack and boarded a plane for six months of traveling around the world.
+In early 2007, I strapped on a backpack and boarded a plane for six months of traveling around the world.
 I was exhausted from months of planning, but bursting with excitement that I was finally headed out to see the world.
 I was also terrified.
 Though I had traveled considerably in the U.S., Canada, and Mexico, my overseas experience was limited to a few Caribbean jaunts, one trip to Thailand, and another to Spain.
-This time I would visit 15 countries in Asia, Africa, Europe, Australia, and Oceana.
+This time I would visit 15 countries in Asia, Africa, Europe, Australia, and Oceania.
 At age 54, all alone, I set out with a laptop and a camera, determined to recreate myself as a travel writer and photographer.

 This was not a new dream for me.
 My passion for photography began at age 11, when my uncle gave me an old Leica camera.
 Not long afterward, someone gifted my father with a subscription to National Geographic.
 He never threw a single issue away; they mushroomed into teetering stacks in our front hall, where I sat cross-legged on the floor after school, devouring every word and imagining myself in the exotic places so vividly displayed in photos.